ymich9963/mdnotes.nvim/TIPS.md

 # Neovim Tips for mdnotes.nvim
 `mdnotes` tries to integrate with stock Neovim as much as possible, and through trying to create a great note-writing experience in Neovim, I came across some great built-in Neovim features that are defitely useful when taking any kind of notes.
 I've listed them below, and I'll update this list as I find out more.
 Contributions are welcome!

+The contents here are replicated in `:h mdnotes-tips`.

 ## Repeating Last Command
 Use `@:` to repeat your last used command, see `:h @:`.